How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 Mt.
 Fuji Panoramic Ropeway

 The first destination of your bike ride is none other than the Mt.
 Fuji Panoramic Ropeway.
-This ropeway, in the span of 3 minutes, brings you to the top of Mt.
-Kachikachi.
+This ropeway takes you to the top of Mt.
+Kachikachi in 3 minutes.
 From there, you’ll take in breathtaking views of Mount Fuji, Lake Kawaguchiko, and, on sunny days, the Southern Alps.

-The general ticket price is 1000 yen (around $6) for a round trip and 600 yen for one way.
+The general ticket price is 1,000 yen (about $6) for a round-trip ticket and 600 yen for a one-way ticket.

 [Fall] Lake Kawaguchi Maple Corridor / Momiji Kairou

-If you’re visiting Japan during the fall, make sure not to miss out on this beautiful sight – Mount Fuji and vibrant red leaves.
+If you’re visiting Japan during the fall, make sure not to miss out on the beautiful sight of Mount Fuji surrounded by vibrant red leaves.

 Kubota Itchiku Art Museum

 Itchiku Kubota was a Japanese textile artist, famous for reviving, and in some ways reinventing, Tsujigahana.
-Tsujigahana is a textile dye technique from the 15th and 16th centuries’, that had been lost.
-Itchiku’s made it his main focus to bring this dye technique back to life.
+Tsujigahana is a textile dye technique from the 15th and 16th centuries’, which had been lost.
+Itchiku has made it his main focus to bring this dye technique back to life.

-With that said, in this art museum you will find his mesmerizing works of art – 104 kimonos using his own Tsujigahana method, the Itchiku Tsujigahana.
+With that said, in this art museum, you will find his mesmerizing masterpieces – 104 kimonos using his own Tsujigahana method, the Itchiku Tsujigahana.

 Lake Bake Cafe